thenexthub/Codira/docs/Testing.md

 #### Enabling/disabling the lldb test allowlist

-It's possible to enable a allowlist of swift-specific lldb tests to run during PR smoke testing.
-Note that the default set of tests which run (which includes tests not in the allowlist) already only includes swift-specific tests.
+It's possible to enable a allowlist of language-specific lldb tests to run during PR smoke testing.
+Note that the default set of tests which run (which includes tests not in the allowlist) already only includes language-specific tests.

-Enabling the allowlist is an option of last-resort to unblock swift PR testing in the event that lldb test failures cannot be resolved in a timely way.
+Enabling the allowlist is an option of last-resort to unblock language PR testing in the event that lldb test failures cannot be resolved in a timely way.
 If this becomes necessary, be sure to double-check that enabling the allowlist actually unblocks PR testing by running the smoke test build preset locally.

-To enable the lldb test allowlist, add `-G swiftpr` to the `LLDB_TEST_CATEGORIES` variable in `utils/build-script-impl`.
+To enable the lldb test allowlist, add `-G languagepr` to the `LLDB_TEST_CATEGORIES` variable in `utils/build-script-impl`.
 Disable it by removing that option.